aleshaleksey/fansys23/08-spell-list.md

 - If the spell is cast as a reaction, it cannot be upcast, and lasts for 1 minute.
 - If the attack is a rectilinear effect and the barrier crosses its path, the target is affected as if it is inside the barrier.

-**Upcast**: For every extra MP point placed in the spell, the radius extends by 5ft, or the duration increases by 1h.
+**Upcast**: For every extra MP die above 3 placed in the spell, the radius extends by 5ft, or the duration increases by 1h.
 - If the spell is cast as a reaction, it cannot be upcast.
 - At 5MP and higher the spell is no longer concentration.